georginarojas/03-ignews/README.md

 - The user can sign in with a GitHub account.
 - The user can subscribe and pay across Stripe service.
 - The app should communicate and use webhooks from Stripe.
-- The app should get the posts from Prismic.
+- The app should get the posts from Prismic and showing in the posts page.
 - The app should show the complete post for users subscribed and logged in.
-- The app should show a fragment of the post the way public.
+- The app should show a fragment of the post for users logged in.

 ---